reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ![CSRF token](/assets/img/posts/csrf/form-with-csrf-token.png)

-The form is loaded with the csrf token set in a hidden field.
-When we submit the form after providing the values of amount and account the request is sent with the csrf token and is processed successfully.
+The form is loaded with the `csrf` token set in a hidden field.
+When we submit the form after providing the values of the `amount` and `account` the request is sent with the `csrf` token and is processed successfully.

-Next we can try to send a request from [postman](https://www.postman.com/product/api-client/) tool to simulate a forged request in a CSRF attack.
+Next, we can try to send a request from [postman](https://www.postman.com/product/api-client/) tool to simulate a forged request in a CSRF attack.
 The results are shown in this screenshot:

 ![CSRF token error](/assets/img/posts/csrf/csrf-error.png)

 Since our code is protected with CSRF token, the request is denied by the web application with an error: `ForbiddenError: invalid csrf token`.

 If we are using Ajax with JSON requests, then it is not possible to submit the CSRF token within an HTTP request parameter.
-In this situation, we include the token within a HTTP request header.
+In this situation, we include the token within an HTTP request header.

 Libraries of CSRF protection similar to [csurf](https://github.com/expressjs/csurf) are available in other languages.
-We should prefer to use vetted library or framework instead of building our own for CSRF prevention.
+We should prefer to use a vetted library or framework instead of building our own for CSRF prevention.
 Some other examples are [CSRFGuard](https://owasp.org/www-project-csrfguard/), and [Spring Security](https://docs.spring.io/spring-security/site/docs/5.0.x/reference/html/csrf.html).

 ## Conclusion